-The results generated through the analysis display a miserable and dreadful picture of the economic, financial and social position of the country where there is huge financial load over a family head to run the family circle of atleast 5 and more persons given the unavailability of job opportunities, thus unveiling the unemployment problems.
+The results generated through the analysis display a miserable and dreadful picture of the economic, financial and social position of the country where there is huge financial load over a family head to run the family circle of at least 5 and more persons given the unavailability of job opportunities, thus unveiling the unemployment problems.
 Further, the lack of infrastructure, financial support and security issues make the entrepreneurship next to impossible undercurrent circumstances.
 Thus, it would not be harsh to conclude that under current circumstance, it is not possible to run a business in general in Libya.
 Although, this study has been successful in pointing that there are many potential entrepreneurs who are willing to start a business as soon as some facilities are provided to them or the environment start shifting towards business friendly and peaceful.
 This may promote some structural changes where government may take some action where infrastructure development, risk free business zones and capital availability can be given preference at least for SMEs to groom to help support families running small businesses.

 This research had a potential to extend the analysis further where along with the utilization of primary data and the results drawn from it, study could also incorporate secondary data based on the inquiry results coming from primary data.
-It would have further the research that how strongly both results matches or deny itself or is there any auxiliary investigation which can be carried out which presents an interesting case.
+It would have further the research that how strongly both results match or deny itself or is there any auxiliary investigation which can be carried out which presents an interesting case.

 To explain further, the 18 questions devised in the questionnaire as well as the suggestions provided by the respondents collects the information from respondents.
-Let's suppose, the use of content analysis suggest that education, security, ease of doing business and relax taxation system aid in creating more entrepreneurship opportunities in the country.
+Let's suppose, the use of content analysis suggests that education, security, ease of doing business and relax taxation system aid in creating more entrepreneurship opportunities in the country.
 Such claims then can go onto secondary level where a data can be collected from secondary sources and an econometric model can run to see if the claims of content analysis are being supported or denied by the secondary model results and the possible explanations behind it.
 This in fact broadens the scope of the study and may prove helpful in presenting the claims with further significance.
+This way, all the outcome of the research can help in providing policies according to the needs of the time and adjustments can be made in a way where improvement in the situation of each indictor result in the betterment of the situation.
+Thus, giving rise to a real prosperity that can help in changing the perception of the economy and may help in lifting the country from the well of conflicted area to the garden of progressing state.
 Thus, it is highly recommended for the future studies to incorporate this idea and make excellent contribution in the ocean of the literature.